staskobzar/opensips-mi/README.md

 opensips.ul_show_contact('location', 'alice')
 ```

-Such methods first check if fifo function exists against `which` fifo command.
+Such methods, first of all, check if fifo function exists against `which` fifo command.

 ### Response